m-atharkhan/demi/roadmap.md

 ## 🎯 **CONCLUSION**

 The Demi project represents an ambitious but achievable vision: creating a complete, custom programming language ecosystem that combines the rapid development benefits of interpretation with the performance advantages of native compilation.
-By building on the solid foundation of DemiEngine, we're creating something truly unique in the programming language landscape.
+By building on the solid foundation of VirtComp, we're creating something truly unique in the programming language landscape.

 ### 🌟 **Key Success Factors:**

-1. **Proven Foundation**: DemiEngine's 100% test coverage and robust architecture
+1. **Proven Foundation**: VirtComp's 100% test coverage and robust architecture
 2. **Clear Roadmap**: Well-defined 7-stage development plan with realistic timelines
 3. **Modular Design**: Each stage builds incrementally on previous achievements
 4. **Educational Value**: Complete custom implementation appeals to contributors